What Is the Best Fence Material for Canadian Weather?

 Wood Fencing

-Best For: Homeowners who desire a natural appearance and do not mind frequent maintenance.
+Best For: Homeowners who want a natural look and do not mind regular upkeep.

 Vinyl Fencing

-Poor-quality vinyl may become brittle during extremely low temperatures.
-Heavy snow, falling branches, or rough handling can still cause damage.
+Cons: Low-quality vinyl can become brittle in very cold temperatures.
+While good-quality vinyl performs much better, impact from heavy snow, falling branches, or rough handling may still cause damage.

-Best For: Homeowners seeking a low-maintenance, hygienic, and contemporary fencing option.
+Best For: Homeowners looking for a low-maintenance, clean, and modern fencing solution.

 Chain Link Fencing